MarvinLavechin/daem/examples/transfer2/unsupervised/README.md

 ## Learning the transfer function (from mouse raw images to drosophila raw images), then applying it.

-Here, we want to use the all images that we have.
+We want to use all of the images that we have.

 ```bash
 python imagetranslation/translate.py --mode train \